What to know about the aftermath of Charlie Kirk’s assassination

 But he attended for only one semester, according to a university spokesperson.
 He is currently enrolled as a third-year student in the electrical apprenticeship program at Dixie Technical College in St. George.

 Robinson’s partner is transgender, Cox said.
-Some politicians have pointed to that as a sign Robinson was targeting Kirk for his anti-trans views, but authorities have not said whether it is relevant as they investigate Robinson’s motive.
+Some politicians have pointed to that as a sign Robinson was targeting Kirk for his anti-transgender views, but authorities have not said whether it is relevant to the investigation.
 Cox said the partner has been “incredibly cooperative,” and “had no idea that this was happening.”

 It prompted calls for greater civility in the country's political discourse, especially on social media.
 But many people have made comments about Kirk and the shooting that brought consequences.
-Numerous workers have been fired for their comments on Kirk’s death, among them MSNBC political analyst Matthew Dowd, who lost his job shortly after on-air comments about Kirk.
+Numerous workers have been fired for their comments on Kirk’s death, among them MSNBC political analyst Matthew Dowd.

-It’s not the first time people have lost jobs over things they say publicly, but the speed of the firings has raised questions about worker rights versus employer rights.
+It’s not the first time people have lost jobs over things they say publicly, but the speed of the firings has raised questions about free speech rights.

 Florida Gov. Ron DeSantis’ education commissioner warned teachers in the state that making “disgusting” statements about Kirk’s assassination could draw sanctions, including the suspension or revocation of their teaching licenses.